conan-io/conan-extensions/extensions/commands/art/readme_build_info.md

   build_name            The current build name. build_number          The current build number.

-optional arguments:
+options:
+  -h, --help            show this help message and exit --out-file OUT_FILE   Write the output of the command to the specified file instead of stdout.
+  -v [{quiet,error,warning,notice,status,verbose,debug,v,trace,vv}]
-  -h, --help            show this help message and exit -v [V]                Level of detail of the output.
-Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug,
-                        -vvv or -vtrace
+                        Level of detail of the output.
+Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
   -cc CORE_CONF, --core-conf CORE_CONF
                         Define core configuration, overwriting global.conf values.
 E.g.: -cc core:non_interactive=True
   --project PROJECT     Project key for the Build Info in Artifactory